KHollobaugh/Sample-Project/README.md

 1. Downloading a code editor
 2. Creating a README
-3. Making a GitHub account
-* Learning about version control
+3. Learning about Git and Version Control
 4. Using the command line
 5. Making a first commit
 6. Structuring your files